Azure/Azure-Sentinel/Solutions/Palo Alto - XDR (Cortex)/Playbook/README.md

 <a name="prerequisites">

 # Prerequisites
-- This playbook uses Microsoft Teams connector and VirusTotal connector to enrich the investigation, so you will have to set up your account if not already to use the Microsoft ID to authorize the teams connector.
-You will also have to visit this VT site create your free account and once you do, you shall get a  standard free public API Key, this key will be required to authorize the connector.
+- This playbook uses Microsoft Teams connector and VirusTotal connector to enrich the investigation, so you should set up your account if not already to use the Microsoft ID to authorize the teams connector and you will also have to visit this VirusTotal site create your free account, After successful account creation you shall get a standard free public API Key.
+This key will be required to authorize the VT connector.
 Reference link - https://www.virustotal.com/
-- To do so all you have to go to API connections blade after deployment and click on properties and supply the your Virus Total Public free API Key to Authorize the connector.
+This Video demonstarte on how to obtain the API Key https://youtu.be/9ftKViq71eQ.

 <a name="deployall">